dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-The `HandlerChanged` event is raised after the native control that implements the cross-platform control has been created and initialized.
+The `HandlerChanged` event is raised after the native view that implements the cross-platform control has been created and initialized.
 Therefore, its event handler is where native event subscriptions should be performed.
-This requires casting the `PlatformView` property of the handler to the type, or base type, of the native control so that native events can be accessed.
-In this example, on iOS, Mac Catalyst, and Windows, the `OnHandlerChanged` event subscribes to native control events that are raised when the native controls that implement the `Entry` gain focus.
+This requires casting the `PlatformView` property of the handler to the type, or base type, of the native view so that native events can be accessed.
+In this example, on iOS, Mac Catalyst, and Windows, the `OnHandlerChanged` event subscribes to native view events that are raised when the native views that implement the `Entry` gain focus.

-The `OnEditingDidBegin` and `OnGotFocus` event handlers access the native control for the `Entry` on their respective platforms, and select all text that's in the `Entry`.
+The `OnEditingDidBegin` and `OnGotFocus` event handlers access the native view for the `Entry` on their respective platforms, and select all text that's in the `Entry`.

 The `HandlerChanging` event is raised before the existing handler is removed from the cross-platform control, and before the new handler for the cross-platform control is created.
 Therefore, its event handler is where native event subscriptions should be removed, and other cleanup should be performed.
 The `HandlerChangingEventArgs` object that accompanies this event has `OldHandler` and `NewHandler` properties, which will be set to the old and new handlers respectively.
-In this example, the `OnHandlerChanging` event removes the subscription to the native control events on iOS, Mac Catalyst, and Windows.
+In this example, the `OnHandlerChanging` event removes the subscription to the native view events on iOS, Mac Catalyst, and Windows.

 ### Partial classes